 There is very little that could be faulted in the usability of the interface, according to Norman’s rubric.
 It may be tempting, then, to assume that this digital version would be a more appropriate manifestation for this form of story.
-Goensteen (2013) mentions how we may be predisposed to assume a digital incarnation of ‘work designed to exploit the potential of multimedia’, which Meanwhile certainly is, is superior, but that we should take care to critically evaluate what each medi adds before making judgements.
+Groensteen (2013) mentions how we may be predisposed to assume a digital incarnation of ‘work designed to exploit the potential of multimedia’, which Meanwhile certainly is, is superior, but that we should take care to critically evaluate what each medium adds before making judgements.
 In many ways, this is the same argument that was made in the section above about hypertextual novels that predated electronic literature, such as Hopscotch and The Sound and the Fury.
 In this case, however, the author was directly involved with the creation of the digital version of the text, so the concern over a loss in authorial intention is ameliorated.